adrianrdntnu/IDATA2304-Project-Group13/README.md

 * Using JavaFX might not be very beneficial in the long run.

 ## Conclusion and future work
+To conclude the application provides the user with an overview over different sensors within a greenhouse.
+The application makes it possible to both manually start and stop the sensors as well as adjust the received data by turning on and off a heater.
+The data is then displayed on a Line Chart

+### Future work
-* Storing and loading data
+* Storing and loading data.
-* Individually start and stop sensors
+* Individually start and stop sensors.
-* Login page with username and password
+* Login page with username and password.
-* Modify fake value generator to include time of day as a variable
+* If you were to continue with providing values trough a fake sensor, you could enhance it by adjusting the temperatures based on time of day as a variable.
 * Add mechanism to detect if any values are out of the ordinary
 * Use real-life sensors stationed in a real-life greenhouse instead of fake numbers.
 * A better method to decrypt the data would be to implement public-key cryptography instead of symmetric key, where the sensors encrypt the data using the greenhouse-applications public key, and is decrypted using the greenhouse-applications private key.

 ## References
-* The HiveMQ Team (2015, Janary 12). *hivemq*.
+* The HiveMQ Team (2015, Janary 12). *HiveMQ*.
 Retrieved from MQTT Essentials: https://www.hivemq.com/mqtt-essentials/
-* Yu, Zhiwei (2022, August 31). *emqx*.
+* Yu, Zhiwei (2022, August 31). *EMQX*.
 Retrieved from How to use MQTT in Java: https://www.emqx.com/en/blog/how-to-use-mqtt-in-java
 * Baeldung (2021, November 14), *baeldung*.
 Retrieved from Java AES Encryption and Decryption: https://www.baeldung.com/java-aes-encryption-decryption
 * Oracle (unknown date). *Oracle Java SE Documentation*.
 Retrieved from JavaFX: Getting started with JavaFX: https://docs.oracle.com/javase/8/javafx/get-started-tutorial/jfx-overview.htm#JFXST784
 * Øverby, Harald (2021, Desember 14). *Store Norske Leksikon*.
 Retrieved from TCP/IP: https://snl.no/TCP/IP